Rental of equipment by the contractor

 Construction on Indian reservations: See Construction Services Performed in Indian Country by Nonenrolled Persons section.

-Agricultural employee housing: Construction of qualifying agricultural employee housing is exempt from retail sales tax when performed for: agricultural employers, housing authorities, federal, state, and local government agencies, nonprofit community or neighborhood-based organizations that are exempt from income tax under 501(c) of the Internal Revenue Code of 1986, and for-profit entities.
-An agricultural employee housing exemption certificate must be secured from the agricultural housing provider.
+Farmworker housing: Construction of qualifying farmworker housing is exempt from retail sales tax when performed for: agricultural employers, housing authorities, federal, state, and local government agencies, nonprofit community or neighborhood-based organizations that are exempt from income tax under 501(c) of the Internal Revenue Code of 1986, and for-profit providers of housing for farmworkers.
+A Farmer's certificate for wholesale purchases and sales tax exemptions must be secured from the farmworker housing provider.

 Alternative housing for youth in crisis: Sales tax does not apply to materials (only) used in construction performed for health and welfare organizations or Alternative Housing for Youth in Crisis.
 The contractor must segregate materials from all other charges.
 All other costs and charges, such as labor, are subject to sales tax.